-On April 10, 1997, ADT Investments II, Inc. served a demand on KCPL, pursuant to Section 351.215 of the Missouri General and Business Corporation Law and Article VIII of KCPL's By-Laws, that certain corporate books and records, including, inter alia, a complete record or list of shareholders of KCPL as of a recent date, be made available for inspection by ADT Investments II, or that copies be delivered to ADT Investments II's agents for inspection.
+On April 10, 1997, ADT Investments II served a demand on KCPL, pursuant to Section 351.215 of the Missouri General and Business Corporation Law and Article VIII of KCPL's By-Laws, that certain corporate books and records, including, inter alia, a complete record or list of shareholders of KCPL as of a recent date, be made available for inspection by ADT Investments II, or that copies be delivered to ADT Investments II's agents for inspection.
 By letter dated April 14, 1997, KCPL refused ADT Investments II's demand.

 On May 9, 1997, ADT Investments II filed a petition for a writ of mandamus in the Circuit Court of Jackson County, Missouri (the "Missouri Court") seeking an order that KCPL comply with ADT Investments II's demand.
 On May 12, 1997, ADT Investments II filed an amended petition with the Missouri Court naming an additional defendant.
-On May 13, 1997, the Missouri Court conducted a hearing and, on May 14, 1997, the Missouri Court issued an order directing KCPL to produce to ADT Investments II's attorneys on May 14, 1997 a complete list of the record holders of KCPL Common Stock.
+On May 13, 1997, the Missouri Court conducted a hearing and, on May 14, 1997, the Missouri Court issued an order directing KCPL to produce to ADT Investments II's attorneys on May 14, 1997 the information sought in the amended petition, including a complete list of the record holders of KCPL Common Stock.
+On May 14, 1997 KCPL furnished this information to ADT Investments II.